 8 After I had retired to the place where I had previously designed to go, having looked around me and finding myself alone, I kneeled down and began to offer up the desires of my heart to God.

-10 I was told their models were an abomination before God, and so were those professors who seek the honors of man.
+10 I was told their models were an abomination before God, and so were those professors who are seeking the honors of man, and/or to get financial gain.
 (TBOMG History—1)

-Truly, there are parallels between early church factions, and current Book of Mormon Geography models.
+Truly, there are parallels between early church factions, and current Book of Mormon Geography factions.